sematext/docs/docs/logagent/logagent-ide-conf.md

 }

 ```
-`"console": "externalTerminal"` configuration permit us to open an external console for use stdin/stdout in case your configuration use console plugin to interact with user.
+`"console": "externalTerminal"` lets you open an external console for stdin/stdout in case your Logagent configuration uses console plugin.

 ### Example :
-Now its time to try to resolve our problem tring to figure out a solution, for example we can put a **breakpoint** in gelf input plugin on event message
+Say we are trying to pinpoint a problem in GELF Input Plugin.
+We can add a **breakpoint** in GELF Input Plugin on the event message:

 s![img1](./img/img1.png)

-for complete this example we need to produce a message from gelf client for example typing from termina tab
+Next, we need to produce a message from a GELF client.
+We could do that by typing in the terminal:

 ![img2](./img/img2.png)

-then our will stop on our breakpoint start to figure out a solution.
+Logagent will stop at our breakpoint and we can then start to debug:

 ![img3](./img/img3.png)

-Can be useful to install EsLint plugin to check our code during our works

-### Useful Plugins to install :
+### Useful Plugins to install:

-Visual source Code provide al lot of plugins, one of those very useful is ESLint plugin that permit us to find bugs and permit us to create a more consistent code
+Visual Source Code provides a lot of plugins, including ESLint, which helps keep the code more consistent and easier to debug.